meside-ai/meside/docs/ROADMAP.md

 - [ ] Integrate SQL editor 👎
 - [x] Parse warehouse model relations
 - [ ] Label warehouse model 👎
-- [ ] Rearrange threads and messages in the UI to make it easier to modify the question 🏗️
+- [x] Reshape threads and messages in the UI to make it easier to modify the question
-- [ ] Add question classification agent to choose workflow automatically when user ask a question 👍

 ## 0.2